kazijehangir/jehangirkazi.com/_pages/the-new-umoma-opens-its-doors-2.md

 ---
 ID: 6
-post_title: Hi!
-I’m Jehangir Kazi
+post_title: Home is where the rump rests
 author: jehangir
 post_excerpt: ""
 layout: page